enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 #### POST /admin/student-fee/:feeId/paid

-- Description: mark the fees as paid.
+- Description: Mark the fee as paid.
-- Process: create a new payment entry in payments table and update the fee status in student_fees table.
+- Process: Create a new payment entry in the payments table and update the fee status in the student_fees table.

 - Request:
   - Parameters: